-Many addiction treatment centers follow the 12 step program philosophy in their programs.
+Many addiction treatment centers follow the 12-step program philosophy in their programs.
 This approach to addiction recovery involves giving individuals the tools they need to maintain their newfound sobriety for life.
 There are many misconceptions about the 12 step approach to recovery, and knowing the truth about this treatment option can help you make informed decisions about treatment.

-What Are 12 Step Programs?
+What Are 12-Step Programs?

 The concept goes beyond just maintaining your sobriety, though.
 Meetings create a support system that lasts throughout your life, and the 12 steps help you better understand yourself and your addiction.
 Twelve-step programs are sometimes misunderstood because what people know of them is what they have seen on TV or in movies.

-Misconceptions About 12 Step Programs
+Misconceptions About 12-Step Programs

 Misconceptions about these programs can further the stigmas that surround addiction recovery.
 For example, one misconception is that the 12 steps are only for Christians.
-In reality, the 12 step program isn’t about religion even though they talk about a “higher power.”
+In reality, the 12-step program isn’t about religion even though they talk about a “higher power.”
 That power could be anything meaningful to you, even your personal strength.

 Some other common misconceptions include:

-- 12 step meetings are boring — These meetings are about fellowship and hearing inspiring stories.
+- 12-step meetings are boring — These meetings are about fellowship and hearing inspiring stories.
 The ones that connect with you could change your life.

-- 12 step meetings force you to share — Not true; no one will make you share your story if you are uncomfortable.
+- 12-step meetings force you to share — Not true; no one will make you share your story if you are uncomfortable.
 It’s okay to listen for a while, at least.
 Part of your treatment, though, is to talk about your experiences with drugs and alcohol.

-- 12 step meetings are full of rules you have to follow — The 12 steps are principles that can guide you as your work toward recovery, which is not easy.
+- 12-step meetings are full of rules you have to follow — The 12 steps are principles that can guide you as your work toward recovery, which is not easy.
 It takes work, and these principles create a roadmap to get you there.

-- By design, the 12 step philosophy makes you feel helpless — This is the least accurate of the common misconceptions.
-The 12 step programs are about finding your inner strength, despite being powerless against your addiction.
+- By design, the 12-step philosophy makes you feel helpless — This is the least accurate of the common misconceptions.
+The 12-step programs are about finding your inner strength, despite being powerless against your addiction.
 Substance use disorder is a chronic disease, just like diabetes or hypertension.
 Is someone with diabetes powerless against the disease?
 Yes, but that just means they have to learn to accommodate it in a way the keeps them healthy.

-There is a reason that 12 step programs are a cornerstone of treatment at San Antonio Recovery Center — they work.
+There is a reason that 12-step programs are a cornerstone of treatment at San Antonio Recovery Center — they work.